 Step #5: Vacuum the baking soda the next day.

 Remember, although the room may smell vinegar when cleaning the carpet, the odor will completely disappear as soon as the carpet dries.
-As a cleaning solution: Combine an equal quantity of water and vinegar and add it is a carpet steamer.
+As a cleaning solution: Combine an equal quantity of water and vinegar and add it as a carpet steamer.

 Borax contains a naturally occurring mineral that is eco-friendly.
-Using borax is one of the best natural remedies to clean a stain, liquid spills (coffee, wine, or juices) and neutralize urine odor.
+Using borax is one of the best natural remedies to clean a stain, and liquid spills (coffee, wine, or juices) neutralize urine odor.

 Step #1: Blot the stain with a clean cloth.
 This helps lift the stain and prevent it from spreading.

-Step #3: Lay a wet cold cloth over the borax.
+Step #3: Lay a wet, cold cloth over the borax.